simonesilvestroni/ssil-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

     url: https://news.indieweb.org/en
   - name: Mastodon
     url: https://indieweb.social/@m2m/108312049281191498
-toc: true
 ---
-The first time I’ve found about webmentions was when [Silvia](https://silviamaggidesign.com) suggested an article by [Chris Aldrich](https://boffosocko.com/) on *A List Apart*[^2].
+The first time I’ve found about webmentions was when [Silvia](https://silviamaggidesign.com) suggested an article by [Chris Aldrich](https://boffosocko.com/) on *A List Apart* [^2].
 His article also brought the discovery of [Indieweb](https://indieweb.org/) and the concept of a [small web](https://benhoyt.com/writings/the-small-web-is-beautiful/), free from the corporate vision.
 It perfectly fit with the way I see the internet and communication in general.

 A couple of years later, after I’d decided to leave social media[^1] and turn my WordPress blog into a static website, I chose not to implement a third-party commenting system.
 Instead, I went back to consider webmentions.
 A [W3C recommendation](https://www.w3.org/TR/webmention/), it’s a *decentralized* way to interact with other websites’ posts enabling replies, likes, reposts and more.